Version 4 - 10/11/2022

 - Comments with External Impact

-The subdivision of land in its earlier stages involves the owner of the land to be subdivided with the Local Government, Government Instrumentality’s and the Western Australian Planning Commission (WAPC).
+The early stages of the subdivision of land involves the owner of the land to be subdivided engaging with private consultants, the relevant local government, state government agencies, utilities providers and the Western Australian Planning Commission (WAPC).
 All proposals by a landowner to subdivide land are first submitted to the WAPC.
-This Department acts as a referral office and central clearing house referring proposals to the Local Government and government instrumentality’s such as the Water Corporation, Western Power and Gas Corporation, who have an interest in the orderly development of land and provision of services.
+See also here and here for more information about the subdivision process in WA.

 2 Lodgement of Plans

 The registration system permits the licensed surveyor in charge of the subdivision to choose to lodge the plan at Landgate before the completion of all the civil works required for the subdivision are completed and before the final consent of the Western Australian Planning Commission is obtained.

 Landgate uses this time to examine the plan (see SPP-19 Validation and Examination Practices).

 Refer to Section 2 of SPP-17 Lodgement Procedures

 4 The Plan Examination Process